This Day In Music: February 3

 February 3, 1945 ~ Tuba player Bob Stewart born in Sioux Falls, South Dakota, USA ~ Leader and sideman.
 Has worked with Charles Mingus, Gil Evans, Carla Bley, David Murray, Taj Mahal, Dizzy Gillespie, McCoy Tyner, Freddie Hubbard, Don Cherry, Nicholas Payton, Wynton Marsalis, Charlie Haden, Lester Bowie, Bill Frisell, Arthur Blythe, Ray Anderson, Henry Butler, Uri Caine, Don Cherry, Chris Joris, Herb Robertson, and others

 February 3, 1943 ~ R&B, soul, psychedelic soul, disco singer Dennis Edwards born in Fairfields, Alabama, USA ~ Member of the Mighty Clouds Of Joy.
 Member of the Contours.
 Best known as member of the Temptations from 1968, replacing David Ruffin, through 1977, rejoining on later occassions.
-Helped transition the band through its psychedelic soul and later still disco era, singing lead on songs such as Cloud Nine, I Can't Get Next To You, Ball Of Confusion (That's What The World Is Today), Papa Was A Rolling Stone and Shakey Ground.
+Helped transition the band through its psychedelic soul and later still disco era, singing lead on songs such as Cloud Nine, I Can't Get Next To You, Ball Of Confusion (That's What The World Is Today), Papa Was A Rollin' Stone and Shakey Ground.
 As a solo artist known for a number of 1980s recordings, perhaps most notably his 1984 hit duet Don't Look Any Further with Siedah Garrett.
 Once romantically involved with Aretha Franklin, the latter stating her Daydreaming was inspired by Edwards.
 Briefly married to the Pointer Sisters-singer Ruth Pointer, with whom he has one daughter ~ Edwards passed away in 2018

 February 3, 1940 ~ Marijke Ouwejan, commonly known as actress, singer Marijke Merckens, born in Magelang, Indonesia ~ Best known as an actress for stage, TV and film active since the early 1960s, notably known for her role as Rosmarijn in the TV series De Zevensprong.
 As a singer known for songs such as Happy End, Mammie, Kareltje De Grote, and De Modepop, the latter a Dutch-language version of France Gall's 1965 Eurovision Songfestival-winner Poupée De Cire (Poupée De Son) ~ Ouwejan passed away in 2023